 The thing is….meditation is not a “one-size-fits-all” type of thing.
 There are many styles of meditation to choose from.
 As I said you can go to the internet and find anything you want.
 Based on which style you practice, the ways in which you craft-out your own meditation space could vary considerably.

 In our last Episode on The 5 Myths About Meditation, I briefly touched upon the health and wellness benefits that mantra-style meditation provides.
 You may also want to listen to episode 33 on the 5 Interested Facts About Meditation.
 If you’re here though…you likely have some awareness of the benefits of including meditation in your life.

 When you learn to meditate properly, you can develop a super mind; one that is boosted with creativity, and productivity while being at rest and peace.
 You may or may not experience or perceive these results right away…until you actually miss your meditation.

 Let’s dive-into space.
 My own personal experiences of learning to meditate started back when I finished my underraduate degree in Nursing, back at McMaster University.
 When I started meditating, I did it wherever I could – on the subway, in the chapel at work, in a chair in my living room, in my bed.
 I was either alone or if on the subway or streetcar, I had people around me.
 I share this with you because I want you to see just how versatile the practice can be.

 What does space mean to you?

-The most important thing to do before creating a meditation space is to define the goal or objective for your meditation.
+The most important thing to do before creating a meditation space is to define the goal, or objective, for your meditation space.
 This can help you create a different external environment.